stackhpc/nrel-benchmarks/README.md

     Replacing `PASSWORD` with a password for Jupyter.
 This only needs to be done once and sets up a self-signed SSL certificate - note your browser will complain when connecting to the notebook.

-1. If using `spack` to compile applications, install and set it up - see sections below.
+1. If using `spack` to compile applications, install and set it up - see sections below. **NB:** The Slurm appliance's `spack.yml` playbook will install Intel MPI Benchmarks and CP2K.

-1. For a new system, add it to the reframe configuration file `reframe_config.py` - see separate section below.
+1. For a new system, add it to the reframe configuration file `reframe_config.py` - see separate section below. **NB:** This should already be done for Vermilion's `lg` partition.

 ## ReFrame Concepts & Configuration